jgoodlet/ballast/README.md

 # ballast
-An opinionated and extensible JS validation framework.
+An opinionated and extensible JS validation library.